eXascaleInfolab/clubmark/README.md

   --help, -h  - show this usage description --generate, -g[o][a]=[<number>][%<shuffles_number>][=<outpdir>]  - generate <number> synthetic datasets of the required format in the <outpdir> (default: syntnets/), shuffling (randomly reordering network links and saving under another name) each dataset <shuffles_number> times (default: 0).
 If <number> is omitted or set to 0 then ONLY shuffling of <outpdir>/networks//* is performed.
 The generated networks are automatically added to the begin of the input datasets.
-    o  - overwrite existing network instances (old data is backuped) instead of skipping generation a  - generate networks specifined by arcs (directed) instead of edges (undirected)
+    o  - overwrite existing network instances (old data is backuped) instead of skipping generation a  - generate networks specified by arcs (directed) instead of edges (undirected)
 NOTE: shuffled datasets have the following naming format:
   <base_name>[(seppars)<param1>...][^<instance_index>][%<shuffle_index>].<net_extension>
   --input, -i[X][%<shuffles_number>]=<datasets_dir>  - input dataset(s), wildcards of files or directories, which are shuffled <shuffles_number> times.
 Directories should contain datasets of the respective extension (.ns{e,a}).
 Default: -ie=syntnets/networks/*/, which are subdirs of the synthetic networks dir without shuffling.
-    f  - make flat derivatives on shuffling instead of generating the dedicted directory (havng the file base name) for each input network, might cause flooding of the base directory.
+    f  - make flat derivatives on shuffling instead of generating the dedicated directory (having the file base name) for each input network, might cause flooding of the base directory.
 Existed shuffles are backuped.
     NOTE: variance over the shuffles of each network instance is evaluated only for the non-flat structure. a  - the dataset is specified by arcs (asymmetric, directed links) instead of edges (undirected links), considered only for not .ns{a,e} extensions.
 NOTE:
   - The following symbols in the path name have specific semantic and processed respectively: ('!', '^', '%', '#')
   - Paths may contain wildcards: *, ?, +
   - Multiple directories and files wildcards can be specified via multiple -i options
-  - Shuffles backup and OVERWRITE previously excisting shuffles
+  - Shuffles backup and OVERWRITE already existent shuffles
   - Datasets should have the .ns<l> format: <node_src> <node_dest> [<weight>]
   - Ambiguity of links weight resolution in case of duplicates (or edges specified in both directions) is up to the clustering algorithm
   --apps, -a[=[-]"app1 app2 ..."]  - apps (clustering algorithms) to be applied, default: all.
 Leading "-" means applying of all except the specified apps.
 Available apps (13): CggcRg, CggciRg, Daoc, DaocA, DaocA_s_r, Daoc_s_r, Ganxis, LouvainIg, Oslom2, Pscan, Randcommuns, Scd, Scp.
 Impacts {r, q} options.
 Optional, all registered apps (see benchapps.py) are executed by default.
-NOTE: output results are stored in the "results/<algname>/" directory --runapps, -r  - run specified apps on the specidied datasets, default: all --quality, -q[X]  - evaluate quality (including accuracy) of the results for the specified algorithms on the specified datasets and form the summarized results.
+NOTE: output results are stored in the "results/<algname>/" directory --runapps, -r  - run specified apps on the specified datasets, default: all --quality, -q[X]  - evaluate quality (including accuracy) of the results for the specified algorithms on the specified datasets and form the summarized results.
 Default: NMI_max, F1h and F1p measures on all datasets
     e[Y]  - extrinsic measures for overlapping communities, default: all n[Z]  - NMI measure(s) for overlapping and multi-level communities: max, avg, min, sqrt x  - NMI_max,
-      NOTE: unified NMI evaluaiton is stochastic and does not provide the seed parameter. o[Z]  - overlapping NMI measure(s) for overlapping communities that are not multi-level: max, sum, lfk.
+      NOTE: unified NMI evaluation is stochastic and does not provide the seed parameter. o[Z]  - overlapping NMI measure(s) for overlapping communities that are not multi-level: max, sum, lfk.
 Note: it is much faster than generalized NMI x  - NMI_max
       f[Z]  - avg F1-Score(s) for overlapping and multi-level communities: avg, hmean, pprob